The Secret Garden (1987 film): Plot

 Meanwhile, inside Misselthwaite Manor, Mary frequently wakes in the night to the ghostly sounds of sobbing.
 The servants insist that the sound is the wind, but one night Mary goes exploring and discovers Mr. Craven's bed-bound son Colin (Jadrien Steele), who weeps incessantly because he is convinced he is going to die.
 Everyone in the house hates him and hopes he will finally die because of his bad temper.
-The two gradually become friends as Mary tells him about his mother's garden and how she and Dickon have been restoring it.
+The two gradually become friends as Mary tells him about his late mother's garden and how she and Dickon have been restoring it.
 At last Colin is curious enough that he demands to see this garden.

-With Dickon's help, Mary take Colin in his wheelchair to visit the garden in secret.
+With Dickon's help, Mary takes Colin in his wheelchair to visit the garden in secret.
 Soon Colin declares that the garden must be magic, which inspires him to take his first steps unassisted.
 The house gardener Ben Weatherstaff (Michael Hordern), who has been spying on the children, witnesses this and is amazed.
 Ben offers to help revive the garden as well, and Colin tries to learn to stand and walk by himself.

 Far away in London, Mr. Craven receives a letter from Dickon's mother Susan insisting he return to Misselthwaite Manor at once.
 Mr Craven arrives to discover the secret garden in full bloom, with the children gathered there.
-Colin rises and walks to his father for the first time, announcing that he is well now and will live forever.
+Colin rises and walks to his father for the first time, announcing that he is well now and will live forever and ever.

-When the adult Mary finishes remembering her childhood, Ben Weatherstaff greets her and gives her the key to the secret garden.
-They discuss what happened to Dickon, who died in the war, at the Forest of Argonne.
+When the adult Mary finishes reminiscing, Ben Weatherstaff greets her and gives her the key to the secret garden.
+They discuss what happened to Dickon, who died in the war at the Forest of Argonne.
 Then the adult Colin (Colin Firth) enters the garden, having been wounded and released from the hospital.
 He says he has asked Mary to marry him before, but she never answered.
 She says she has been waiting for him to ask her in their garden.
 Colin proposes again, and Mary accepts.

-The film actually caused confusion to some, as at the end of the movie, adult Colin proposes to Mary and the two share a kiss.
-In the novel, the two are said to be cousins, and Archibald Craven is Mary’s uncle, which made viewers question the morality of the kiss.
-In this version, they are not cousins, and are very explicitly written as such.